• Add description, images, menus and links to your mega menu

 It has wing markings that resemble the letter Q.

-They are easy to care for and if well fed can be kept communally ultimately breeding and laying ooths.
+They are easy to care for and, if well fed, can be kept communally, ultimately breeding and laying ooths.

+1.5 inches or 38 millimetres) native to southern and eastern Africa.
 The adult has spiny structures on the underside of its abdomen, giving it its name.
-It is variable in colour, being typically greenish, but it can equally be yellowish, pinkish or reddish.
-It has a striking spiral "9" mark on its forewings providing a conspicuous eyespot in black, green and cream surrounded by a green patch.
+It is variable in color, typically greenish, but it can equally be yellowish, pinkish, or reddish.
+It has a striking spiral "9" mark on its forewings, providing a conspicuous black, green, and cream eyespot surrounded by a green patch.
 The hind wings are orange on the inner part and transparent on the outer part.
 The species is common in captivity and is easy to rear.
 The female lays egg cases almost three times its size.

 Behaviour and ecology